ikalore/imidazolium_CART_PCA_ANN/README.md

-# Repository for: ln(MIC) Prediction of Bis-Imidazolium Chlorides Using PCA–MLP Models
+# Repository for: ln(MIC) Prediction of Bis-Imidazolium Chlorides Using CART-PCA–MLP Models

 This repository contains the datasets and preprocessing scripts associated with the manuscript:

-_[Insert full manuscript title here]_.
+**Hybrid Machine Learning Model for Dual Prediction of Antimicrobial Activity Against _Staphylococcus aureus_ and _Candida albicans_**

 ## Contents of the repository